profectus-engine/profectus-docs/docs/guide/getting-started/setup.md

 - [git](https://git-scm.com/downloads)
 - [node](https://nodejs.org/en/download/)

-Create a new project from the [Profectus repository](https://github.com/profectus-engine/Profectus) by clicking the "Use this template" button.
+Create a new project from the [Profectus repository](https://code.incremental.social/profectus/Profectus) by clicking the "Use this template" button.
 Then, clone the repository locally using the provided link.

 ::: info
 The template repository allows easy creation of multiple projects from one repository.
 However, updating an existing project to a newer version of Profectus can be challenging.
 Consider [updating Profectus](./updating.md) _before_ starting development to avoid issues with unrelated histories.
 :::

 It's recommended to create a new Git branch for development, allowing you to push changes without affecting the live build.
-The GitHub workflow will automatically rebuild the page when you push to the `main` branch.
+The workflows will automatically rebuild the page when you push it to the `main` branch.

 Next, install Profectus' dependencies by running `npm install`.
 Run `npm run dev` to start a local server hosting your project.
 The site will automatically reload as you modify files.